 Each section of these first-year seminars approaches the study of literature through the exploration of a single theme in texts drawn from a variety of literary genres (such as tragedy, comedy, lyric poetry, epic, novel, short story, film and autobiography) and historical periods.
 Classes are small, offering intensive discussion and close attention to each student's writing.
 Students in each section are asked to work intensively on composition as part of a rigorous introduction to reading, thinking, speaking and writing about literary texts.
 During the semester, instructors will assign frequent essays and may also require oral presentations, quizzes, examinations and research projects.
 This course is not open to juniors and seniors without permission of the department chair.
 Offered every year.

 Students in this workshop will write imaginative nonfiction in any of its many forms and will write and revise one or more pieces to produce 75-90 pages over the course of the semester.
 As with all writing workshops, classroom discussion will require an openness to giving and receiving criticism.
 Outside reading will include essays and at least one book-length work by acknowledged masters of the form.
 To better explore questions of craft, written responses to these readings will be due each week.
-This counts toward the emphasis in Creative Writing and as an elective for the major.
+This counts toward the emphasis in Creative Writing, creative practice or an elective for the major.
 Prerequisite: ENGL 200, 202, 205, or a similar course, submission of writing sample and permission of instructor.
 Check with the English department administrative assistant for submission deadlines.
 Offered most years.

 This seminar is required for English majors pursuing an emphasis in creative writing.
 The course will involve critical work on a topic chosen by the instructor (such as "Reliable and Unreliable: Investigating Narrative Voice," "Beginnings and Endings," "The Little Magazine in America" and "Documentary Poetics") to provide context and structure for students' creative work.
 Students should check online listings for the specific focus of each section.
 Although not primarily a workshop, this seminar will require students to work on a substantial creative project (fiction, nonfiction or poetry).
 Senior English majors pursuing an emphasis in literature are required to take ENGL 410 instead.
 Students pursuing honors will take ENGL 497 rather than the Senior Seminar.
 Prerequisite: senior standing and English major.
 Offered every year.